 Region: Savoie, France | ABV: 8% | Tasting Notes: Berry compote, white cherries, strawberries and cream

 This sweet-yet-balanced fizzy wine from eastern France jumps with flavors of white cherries, raspberry compote, and strawberries.
-Produced via the méthode ancestrale, this gamay/poulsard blend is bottled with a noticeable amount of residual sugar, which is kept in check by truckloads of natural acidity.
-Fair warning—this stuff may just become your new obsession (and at just eight percent ABV, this wine is almost too easy to drink).
+Produced via the méthode ancestrale, the gamay/poulsard blend is bottled with a noticeable amount of residual sugar, which is kept in check by truckloads of natural acidity.
+Fair warning—this stuff may just become your new obsession (and at just 8% ABV, it's almost too easy to drink).

 Related: The Best Sweet Wines